Nikolay-Chechelev/MORtty/ReadMe.txt

 If you choose HEX type, you should write weather ASCII (it will be automatically translate to HEX), or 00 to FF (without 0x).
 Bytes should be separate with space.
 If you will type '0xFF' MORtty will recognize it as ascii string, and if 'FF' than as hex (255 decimal).
-You also can type data that include more then 1 byte, for exampl E5FAD7 will send to port 3 bytes.
+You can also type data that includes more then 1 byte, for example E5FAD7 will send to port 3 bytes.

 If you choose DEC type you should write any integer numbers (you can use sign) separated with space.